TDS on Fixed Deposit Interest

 Fixed deposit investments provide returns in the form of interest payouts upon maturity or at periodic intervals.
 The interest income you earn from fixed deposits is fully taxable.
 If your total interest earnings from fixed deposit investments exceed the minimum threshold amount, your financier will deduct TDS (Tax Deductible At Source) as per the Income Tax Act, 1961.

-- For Indian Resident Customers - As per section 194A of Income Tax Act (1961), TDS on interest earned from fixed deposits shall be deducted @ 10% if the interest income exceeds Rs.
-5,000 during one financial year.
+- For Indian Resident Customers - As per announcements made by the Finance Minister, the TDS on interest earned from fixed deposit for the Financial Year 2020-21, shall now be deducted at 7.5% if the interest income exceeds Rs.
+5,000 during the financial year, with effect from May 14, 2020.
+However, this deduction is not applicable for those depositors who have not submitted their PAN.

 - For Non-Resident Indian customer - As per section 195 of Income Tax Act (1961), if you are an NRI investor, TDS on interest earned from fixed deposits shall be deducted @ 30% plus applicable surcharge and cess.